agrosner/DBFlow/usage/SQLQuery.md

 # SQL Statements Using the Wrapper Classes
-In SQL with Android, writing SQL is not that _fun_, so to make it easy and useful,  this library provides a comprehensive set of SQLite statement wrappers.
+In SQL with Android, writing SQL is not that _fun_, so to make it easy and useful,  this library provides a comprehensive set of SQLite statement wrappers that attempt to make the java code as similar to SQLite as possible.

 In the first section I describe how using the wrapper classes drastically simplify code writing.